abjose/frend/assets/help.md

 marking Event Ideas with relevant interests.
 You can filter through the Event Idea list based on tags when searching for things to do.

 You can edit available tags by tapping on the Gear icon in the top-right of the main screen of Frend and selecting "Tags" from the dropdown.

 ---

 That's about it.
 I hope you enjoy using it, and remember to cherish your friendships.

+## Tips and Ideas

+- Sometimes building a friendship requires taking the emotional risk of being more vulnerable than you've been in that relationship before.
+Don't be afraid to be the one to take that risk!
+Try scheduling some intentionally more "friend-y" events with acquaintances you'd like to be closer with.
+- That said, not every friendship is going to work out.
+If someone isn't reciprocating, give them space.
+- Consider scheduling a repeating event that you can invite your existing friends to, but which is casual enough to invite new acquaintances to as well.
+This can be a great way to maintain your existing friendships and deepen new ones.
+- Some ideas for casual recurring events:
+    - hanging out in a park, cafe, or bar
+    - board game nights or playing a game together virtually
+    - reading discussion groups or movie nights
+    - potlucks
+- Some ideas on how to meet potential new friends:
+    - local meetups (like from meetup.com)
+    - find a group of people doing an activity or hobby you're interested in
+    - go to conventions on topics you're interested in
+    - volunteering groups
+    - reconnect with old friends
+    - find local members of an online community you enjoy